-- Mapping from the input G = (V, E) and c of the network flow problem to the objective function and constraints of linear programming: - Let x_1, x_2, \ldots, x_n represent the flow of the n edges. - Objective function where S is the set of edges leaving the source.
+- Mapping from the input G = (V, E) and c of the network flow problem to the objective function and constraints of linear programming: - Et x_1, x_2, \ldots, x_n represent the flow of the n edges. - Objective function where S is the set of edges leaving the source.
+Inequality constraints where c_i is the capacity of edge i.